qulle/angular-14-module-federation/README.md

 $ ng add @angular-eslint/schematics
 ```

-The ESLint configuration is now done thanks to the `ng add` command that sets up all necessary config files.
+The ESLint configuration is now done thanks to the `ng add` command that sets up all necessary config files (_Not true because of monorepo, keep on reading_).
 The following command can be run to check for linting errors.

 ```
 $ ng lint